Wawen22/VoyageSmart/Documentation/api/README.md

 For more details, see the [Trips](./trips.md) documentation.

-### Itinerary
+### Activities & Itinerary

-- `GET /api/itinerary/:tripId` - Get the itinerary for a trip
+- `GET /api/activities/:tripId` - Get all activities for a trip
-- `POST /api/itinerary/:tripId/days` - Add a day to the itinerary
-- `PUT /api/itinerary/:tripId/days/:dayId` - Update a day in the itinerary
-- `DELETE /api/itinerary/:tripId/days/:dayId` - Delete a day from the itinerary
+- `GET /api/activities/:tripId/itinerary` - Get daily itinerary
-- `POST /api/itinerary/:tripId/activities` - Add an activity to the itinerary
+- `POST /api/activities/:tripId` - Add an activity to a trip
+- `POST /api/activities/batch` - Create multiple activities
-- `PUT /api/itinerary/:tripId/activities/:activityId` - Update an activity
+- `PUT /api/activities/:tripId/:activityId` - Update an activity
-- `DELETE /api/itinerary/:tripId/activities/:activityId` - Delete an activity
+- `DELETE /api/activities/:tripId/:activityId` - Delete an activity

-For more details, see the [Itinerary](./itinerary.md) documentation.
+For more details, see the [Activities](./activities.md) documentation.

 ### Expenses

 - `GET /api/expenses/:tripId` - Get all expenses for a trip
+- `GET /api/expenses/:tripId/summary` - Get expense summary
 - `POST /api/expenses/:tripId` - Add an expense to a trip
 - `PUT /api/expenses/:tripId/:expenseId` - Update an expense
 - `DELETE /api/expenses/:tripId/:expenseId` - Delete an expense
+- `POST /api/expenses/:tripId/:expenseId/settle` - Settle expense split

 For more details, see the [Expenses](./expenses.md) documentation.